May 18, 2018, by Naomi Imms

-Graduates First offers a ‘Question Identifier Toolkit’, which asks you a number of questions about the job you’re applying for, before using this information to generate predictions about the type of question that are likely to come up.
+Graduates First offer a ‘Question Identifier Toolkit’, which asks you a number of questions about the job you’re applying for, before using this information to generate predictions about the type of question that is likely to come up.

 3. Watch videos to help you learn.

 Do you prefer to watch and listen, rather than read?
 Graduates First include short videos to help you navigate the process of preparing for a psychometric test.
 Topics range from advice on how to increase your test scores, to step-by-step guides on tackling various numerical challenges.

 So, if you’ve forgotten your GCSE Maths knowledge about how to calculate simplified ratios, or work out a percentage increase, these could be your first port of call.